Primary Navigation Mobile

 The MyPeugeot app allows owners of the brand's cars to check their DSR.

-DSRs can also often be accessed via a car’s infotainment system.
+DSRs can also sometimes be accessed via a car’s infotainment system.
 If so, you’ll probably find it among the options in the vehicle settings menu.

-Your third option is to obtain a printed copy of the DSR from one of the manufacturers dealers.
+Your third option is to obtain a printed copy of the DSR from one of the manufacturer’s dealers – just phone or email them and ask about it.
 We advise getting one before selling your car as it’s easier for a potential buyer to see it.

 Which car manufacturers use a digital service record?